KubaP/vscode-pink-candy/Styles.md

 - No way to colour character strings.
 - No support for attributes.
 - No support for "unresolved" symbols.
+- No way to colour string interpolation characters.
 #### Textmate limitations
 - No support for enum members.
 - No support for constants.